AdguardTeam/LegalDocs/dns_eula/en/EULA.md

 2.1.
 A customer pays for a subscription that allows them to activate AdGuard DNS, a service that is available at https://adguard-dns.io.

-To test the service, you can try the Starter plan.
+To test private AdGuard DNS, you can try the Starter plan.
 For more monthly requests, devices and servers, you need to purchase a subscription: Monthly or Yearly, Personal, Team, or Enterprise.
 Once you purchase a subscription, it is automatically linked to your AdGuard account.

 2.2 The order process is conducted by online reseller Paddle.com.
 Paddle provides all customer service inquiries and handles returns.